 Mousse

-• 6 ounces milk chocolate, chopped finely
+• 6 ounces milk chocolate, chopped fine

 • 1 cup heavy cream, very cold, divided